 - For articles, it depends on whether they are linked to a menu-item.
 If they are, the URL is based on this menu-item.
-If not, the URL is based on the Item-ID of the article plus the actual alias.
+If not, the URL is based on (for Legacy routing) the Item-ID of the article plus the actual Article-alias.
 As an example: if your article is called How to make soup, the URL could be something like /46-how-to-make-soup.

-Knowing this, you can either tune your titles for perfect URL's, but you can also customize your aliases, as the alias is used as the actual base for URL's.
+Knowing this, you can either tune your aliasses for perfect URL's, but you can also customize your aliases, as the alias is used as the actual base for URL's.